These are some homemade chocolate fudge zucchini brownies:

 - 1/2 cup mini chocolate chips, optional

-Frost the coconut flour brownies with either my recipe for Healthy Chocolate Frosting or with the following:
+Frost the brownies with either my recipe for Chocolate Frosting Shots or with the following:

 - 1/2 cup cocoa powder (40g)